SuperbTUM/real-time-ReID-tracking/README.md

 ## Tracking Speed

 The baseline extractor in DeepSort-YoloV5 implementation is pure ResNet-18.
-The tracking speed is 15 ms per frame with 640 * 640 resolution with Tesla P100.
+The inference speed is 15 ~ 17 ms per frame with 640 * 640 resolution with Tesla T4.
 The modified extractor is based on Dense skip connection in ResNet-18 with Squeeze and Excitation Network, only a minor increase on the number of learnable parameters.
 The tracking speed is 17 ms per frame under the same testing environment.
 The speed is acquired with `time` package after the synchronization of CUDA.

 ## Evaluation

 The tracking quality is evaluated under regular metrics including MOTA, MOTP and IDSW.
 The evaluation can be deployed with a bash command.
+I set the maximum distance to 0.15 (cosine distance).
 The evaluation results are shown below.
 Note that this is currently a **not** very successful attempt as the baseline is too strong.

 **Strong baseline**